 The webpages of the Gas Pipeline Safety Program represents a compilation of materials pertaining to pipeline safety and, specifically, Colorado PUC-regulated pipeline systems.
 These materials are intended for use by the entire Colorado community: The public, government entities, and pipeline system operators.
 The materials presented on any webpage are not intended to represent a comprehensive list of all links and/or documents, but are intended to serve as a basis for further research and inquiry on pipeline safety topics.
 Questions or comments about these materials or pipeline safety generally may be e-mailed to the COPUC Gas Pipeline Safety Section at email@example.com.
 A section representative should respond within two business days.

 Bryan Fry, E.I.T.
 III

 Pipeline corrosion, Distribution Integrity Management Programs (DIMP)

-Construction &, Field Inspections, Operator Emergency Response
+Construction and Field Inspections, Operator Emergency Response

 Pipeline Complaints, Damage Prevention, Operator Emergency Response